Discreet Confidential Consultation (213) 374-3952

 Suppose the District Attorney's office believes that somebody committed some sex offense.
 In that case, they will undoubtedly prosecute that person.
 Still, they're going to have to be able to put that sex offense under some Penal Code violation, or they're not going to be able to prosecute it successfully.

-Another issue they're probably going to be running into is that the age of the sexual touching could go outside of the Statute of Limitations.
+Another issue they're probably going to be running into is that the age of the sexual touching could go outside of the Statute of Limitations, a legal time limit within which a case must be brought.
 Therefore, they will not be able to prosecute it.

 So, when they sit down with victims of sex offenses, people who are involved with sexual harassment, or some sexual act by another person, they're going to be looking at when it occurred, do they let law enforcement know about it, who did they tell about it, how old were they when it happened, and a whole host of other factors in deciding whether or not they're going to consider charging a criminal offense in a sexual harassment scenario.

 Anything you say will be protected under the cloak of the attorney-client privilege, and then let your attorney advise you.
-Use their experience of having dealt with these types of cases and let them contact law enforcement and the prosecutors, and that way, you don't say or do anything that hurts your position.
+Your attorney can use their experience of having dealt with these types of cases to contact law enforcement and the prosecutors, ensuring that you don't say or do anything that hurts your position.

 About the Author